webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Moves-Like-the-Wind.md

 ---
 aliases:
-- "Moves Like the Wind"
+  - Moves Like the Wind
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Movement-Expertise
+title: Moves Like the Wind
+collection: Foci
+kind: Compendium
 ---
 ## Moves Like the Wind
 You can move so fast that you become a blur.